 Hailey Emery

-Hailey Emery is the student administrative assistant for The Program on Intergroup Relations.
+Hailey Emery (she/her/hers) is the student administrative assistant for The Program on Intergroup Relations.
 She is responsible for providing support for IGR courses and instructional needs, National Intergroup Dialogue Institute, and Community of Scholars.
 She also supervises IGR office assistants, helps manage shared space, and manages circulation and maintenance of the Mark Chesler Library holdings.
+Hailey has a BS in secondary education language, literature, and writing from Eastern Michigan University and holds teaching certifications in English and Speech for 6-12 education.

 Roger B. Fisher